Nikcsis211/CS3338-second-project/README.md

-Filled in the blank on the HTML file
+Filled in the blank in the HTML file